Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **1. Supported Versions of macOS and Xcode**

-The current version of Tunnelblick should be built using Xcode 7.3.1 on macOS 10.11.6.
+This version of Tunnelblick should be built using Xcode 12.2 on macOS 10.15.7.

-Older versions (such as the "3.5" branch of the source code) should be built using Xcode 3.2.2 on macOS 10.6.8 (do not use Xcode 3.2.3).

-Other versions of Xcode and macOS create Tunnelblick binaries that crash or have other unpredictable behavior.
+Other versions of Xcode and macOS may create Tunnelblick binaries that crash or have other unpredictable behavior.

-Which platform you build on determines what platforms can run the Tunnelblick application you build:

- * When Tunnelblick is built using Xcode 7.3.1 ("master" branch of the source code):

-   ⁃ The Tunnelblick application and all supporting programs
-     are 64-bit Intel programs.
-   ⁃ Tunnelblick works on macOS 10.8 and higher
-     and on macOS 10.7.5 and higher when running a 64-bit kernel.

- * When Tunnelblick is built using Xcode 3.2.2 ("3.5" branch of the source code):

-   ⁃ Tunnelblick works on macOS 10.4 - 10.10 using PowerPC
-     or Intel processors.
-   ⁃ Tunnelblick and most of its supporting programsare 32-bit
-     PowerPC/Intel programs.
-   ⁃ OpenVPN and the tun and tap kexts are 32/64-bit
-     PowerPC/Intel programs.

 **2. Getting the Tunnelblick Source Code**